algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 #### 1.3.1.
 Vision

-The vision of our application is to provide Intermarché's customers best wine and cheese associations with the dish they plan cooking, with the potential to retrieve the product they look for in the supermarket.
+The vision of our application is to provide Intermarché's customers with the best wine and cheese pairings for the dish they plan to cook, with the potential to retrieve the product they look for in the supermarket.

 #### 1.3.2.
 Objectives

-- **Helping client find meal assortiment**: The application should allow the user to find wine or cheese without any human help.
+- **Helping the client find meal assortiment**: The application should allow the user to find wine or cheese without any human help.
-- **Bringing discovery to client**: The application should permit the client to discover new and local ingredients/wines.
+- **Bringing discovery to the client**: The application should permit the client to discover new and local ingredients/wines.
 It would allow the client to have a new experience with the French culture.
 - **Ease of use**: The application should be totally user-friendly and compatible in many languages.
 The application should be quick to use no more than 3 pages to navigate through-and accessible without connection.

 #### 1.3.3.
 Scope